Death Capital in the Public Service

 • Attack

-• Attack related to the service or due to the function
+• Attack in connection with the service or because of the function

 • Act of devotion in the public interest or to save the life of one or more persons.

-Only that increase is granted to a child born within 300 days of the grievor's death.
+Only that increase is granted to a child born within 300 days of the employee's death.

 How is the death capital distributed among the different beneficiaries?